chef/chef-web-docs/chef_master/source/custom_resources_notes.rst

 =====================================================
 This is the recommended way of writing resources for all users.
 There are two gotchas which we're working through:

 #.
-For helper functions that you used to write in your provider code or used to mixin to your provider code, you have to use an ``action_class do ... end`` block.
+For helper functions that you used to write in your provider code or used to mixin to your provider code, you have to use an ``action_class.class_eval do ... end`` block.
-#.
-The 12.5 resources allow for a shorthand notation in provider code where you can refer to properties by their bare name ``my_property`` and it works most of the time.
-Since it does not work all the time (because of the way Ruby scopes things), its recommended to stick to referring to properties by ``new_resource.my_property``.

 You cannot subclass, and must use mixins for code-sharing (which is really a best practice anyway -- e.g. see languages like rust which do not support subclassing).